 Cons

-• Contains wheat and maize, so not suitable for dogs who need a grain-free diet
+- Contains wheat and maize, so not suitable for dogs with allergies to those ingredients

 Best grain-free dog food for weight loss

 Rich with an I-carnitine low-fat protein source, this Pooch & Mutt food contains a natural fat burner to help speed up your pooch's metabolism, so they'll be looking slim and slender in no time at all.
+It is free from grains and completely junk-free so you know it'll be doing them good both inside and out.
 It also contains a unique supplement that helps to provide healthy skin and coat, aid digestion, reduce stool odour and support urinal tract health.
+Plus, glucosamine and chondroitin, with both of them added to help support joints carrying a little extra weight.

 Pros